DebugBSD/Assembly-Workbench/README.md

 * Font to use by the editor.
 * Enable code/comments/preproc folding
 * See end line
+* Caret Line visible

 BUGS
 ----

+* When building projects with whitespaces into the name, it doesn't builds anything.
 * On Windows there is a bug when using wxExecute with environment variables.
 It doesn't recognise the ml64.exe from the PATH environment variable.
 So, right now it's hardcoded.
 * We shouldn't ask for save changes when closing the application without any modification in the files.
 * On the settings window we need to pass arrays of strings to paths instead of a single string in one line.